 What Happens Once You Have A CNA?

-For many military families, including mine, getting a CNA is like a golden ticket to choosing lodging that best meets the family’s needs.
-With a CNA, you can have more flexibility to pick a more convenient location, or get a single unit that can hold your whole family.
+For many military families, including mine, getting a CNA is a golden ticket to choosing lodging that best meets the family’s needs.
+With a CNA, you have more flexibility to pick a more convenient location, or get a single unit that can hold your whole family.
 Many families like to stay in hotels that offer free breakfast, and some places even offer free dinner-type happy hours several nights a week.
-During our last PCS, our CNA meant that we were able to stay in a beautiful resort during our last few days of sun.
+During one PCS, our CNA meant that we were able to stay in a beautiful resort during our last few days of sun.

 While there is no way to guarantee that you’ll get a CNA, just as there is no way to guarantee that you’ll be able to get a room at the base lodging, there are a few ways to increase your chances of either option.
 If you’re hoping for base lodging, make your reservations early.
 If you are not exactly sure of your dates, go ahead and make the reservation for the entire time you suspect you might need.
 Make a note of the cancellation policies, and you can revise your reservation as needed.
-If you’re hoping for a CNA, you can increase your chances by waiting until closer to your travel dates to try to make reservations.
-This is a slightly dangerous option, especially in popular areas, because you might end up not being able to get a good place to stay on short notice.

 Understanding CNAs is essential to be reimbursed the full amount for which you are authorized.
 Staying in non-government lodging without a CNA can result in reduced reimbursement, and no one wants that!

-Do you have experience, tips or tricks to share on this topic?
+Do you have experience, tips, or tricks to share on this topic?
 Please tell!

 If I wanted off base lodging could I go ahead and book a hotel with a good cancellation policy and then wait closer to moving day to check military lodging in hopes of getting a CNA?
 I could then cancel hotel reservations off base if military lodging is available.
 Would TLA check to see when I made original reservation and deny reimbursement even if military lodging is not available?